 Solar energy and other forms of clean energy are slowly replacing fossil fuels as the nation’s primary energy source.
 According to The Solar Foundation, solar industry employment grew a whopping 110 percent between 2012 and 2017.
 The industry is still in its infancy, making up only 2 percent of the overall energy generated in the U.S. Despite its nascent development, however, the solar industry employs two times as many workers as the coal industry.

-And while tariffs on imported solar panels are projected to decrease solar-panel installation by 11 percent in the U.S. through 2022, the industry is here to stay and will experience continued, if slower, growth in the coming years.
+While tariffs on imported solar panels are projected to decrease solar-panel installation by 11 percent in the U.S. through 2022, the industry is here to stay and will experience continued, if slower, growth in the coming years.

 All buildings require some type of interior and exterior wall covering.
 This might explain why wall covering is a $24.5-billion global industry and is expected to generate $33.4 billion by 2023, according to industry experts.
 The growth in residential construction and storm damage that has spurred the increase in roofing industry sales in the U.S. is having a similar impact on the wall covering segment.